DataDog/jamf-api-client-go/CONTRIBUTING.md

 5. Code formatting and organization is not something worth arguing about.
 It has value, but not nearly enough to justify the time spent.
 Ensure formatting is consistent and run `go fmt ./...` before requesting a review.

+6. To encapsulate all testing and formatting tests please run `make pr-prep` before checking in.